isotopp/isotopp.github.io/content/posts/2020-08-18-mysql-character-sets.md

 To be able to print symbols they need a shape, which is defined in a Font.
 For example is this here: "<span style="font-family: Arial; font-size: 24px; font-weight: normal;">ö</span>" a letter "ö" in Arial, and "<span style="font-family: 'Times New Roman'; font-size: 24px; font-style: normal;">ö</span>" the same thing in a different font, Times New Roman.

-To be able to use symbols with computers they need a binary represenation of their code point, an encoding.
+To be able to use symbols with computers they need a binary representation of their code point, an encoding.
 In my Terminal we are using utf8.
 The Text "Köhntopp" is being represented as the byte sequence `4b c3 b6 68 6e 74 6f 70 70`.
 [LATIN SMALL LETTER O WITH DIARESIS](https://www.compart.com/en/unicode/U+00F6) has the code point `0x00F6`, which is being represented as `C3 B6` in utf8 encoding.

 ```console
 $ echo Köhntopp | hexdump -C